maharshi95/GANTree/README.md

 pip install -r requirements.txt
 ```

-The `LSUN Bedroom Scene` and `CelebA` required for training can be found in the Google Drive link given inside the `data/datasets.txt` file.
+The `LSUN Bedroom Scene` and `CelebA` datasets required for training can be found in the Google Drive link given inside the `data/datasets.txt` file.

 > 1. Make sure to have the proper CUDA version installed for PyTorch 0.4.1.
 > 2. The code will not run on Windows since Pytorch v0.4.1 with Python 2.7 is not supported on it.